 DuPont™ Guardian® herbicide shows strong performance in keeping dandelion at bay for extended periods, even into the following spring which is really beneficial for growers who no-till wheat directly into IP soybean stubble.

-Guardian® Plus will give you that same outstanding dandelion control, plus Eastern black nightshade and herbicide resistant (triazine and Group 2) pigweeds and lamb’s-quarters.
+Guardian® Plus II will give you that same outstanding dandelion control, plus Eastern black nightshade and herbicide resistant (triazine and Group 2) pigweeds and lamb’s-quarters.

 The information provided on this website is for reference only.
 Always refer to the product labels for complete details and directions for use.